stefano-rgc/glitch_add_and_remove/README.md

 Short explanation:

-1.First, it zooms in until the resolution of the meshpoints is visible.
+1. It zooms in until the resolution of the meshpoints is visible.
-2.Second, adds a glitch which is undersampled.
+2. It adds a glitch which is undersampled.
-3.Third, it selects the interval where to remesh the model.
+3. It selects the interval where to remesh the model.
 Then a dialog pops up asking how many new meshpoints add between each original pair.
-4.Fourth, it selects the interval where the glitch will be added.
+4. It selects the interval where the glitch will be added.
 Then adds it not by the cursor but by clicking the button (**done this way because, if not new Gaussian parameters are specificated, then the program uses the ones from the previous Gaussian, in this case, the undersampled Gaussian**).

 After closing the windows, the program will prompt the user whether to save the changes and a name to output the new AMDL model.